-Cost of product revenue increased \$0.4 million, or 53%, for the three months ended March 29, 2008 compared to the three months ended March 31, 2007.
-The increase related to the increase of product revenue from both higher instrument and IFC sales.
-Cost of product revenue in the first three months of 2007 was adversely affected by start-up costs for our new Singapore manufacturing facility and underutilized capacity as we transitioned manufacturing from the United States to Singapore.
+Cost of product revenue increased \$1.5 million, or 100%, for the six months ended June 28, 2008 compared to the six months ended June 30, 2007.
+The increase related to the increase in product revenue from both higher instrument and IFC sales.
+Cost of product revenue in the first six months of 2007 was adversely affected by start-up costs for our new Singapore manufacturing facility and underutilized capacity as we transitioned manufacturing from the United States to Singapore.
 Cost of product revenue for 2007 increased \$0.7 million, or 27%, compared to 2006, primarily driven by higher instrument sales, start-up costs for our new Singapore manufacturing facility and underutilized capacity as we transitioned manufacturing from the United States to Singapore.
-Additionally we wrote-off obsolete raw materials in 2007 in the amount of \$0.2 million, which decreased our gross margin by 5 percentage points.
 Cost of product revenue for 2006 decreased by \$2.0 million, or 42%, when compared to 2005, primarily driven by a decrease in sales of our Topaz instruments during 2006.
 We expect our unit costs to decline in future periods as a result of our ongoing efforts to automate our manufacturing processes and expected increases in production volumes and yields.
 However, improvement in unit costs may be offset by increasing price competition, which could cause our gross margins to fluctuate from year-to-year and quarter-to-quarter.